-The 2005 Assessment Modules
+The 2008 Assessment Modules

-The 2005 ICT literacy assessment instrument consisted of seven discrete thematic modules.
-One module, the General Skills Test, included only simple software skills performance and multiple-choice assessment items.
-The remaining six modules, referred to as "Hybrid Assessment Modules" (HAMs), integrated skills simulations, performance and multiple choice items with large open ended tasks completed using live software applications on notebook computers.
+The 2008 ICT literacy assessment instrument consisted of seven discrete thematic modules.
+One module, the General Skills Test, included only simple software skills performance and multiple-choice assessment items, this module was also used in the 2005 assessment.
+The remaining six modules, referred to as "Hybrid Assessment Modules" (HAMs), integrate skills simulations, performance and multiple choice items with large open ended tasks using live software applications.
+Two of the HAMs were carried over from the 2005 assessment and four new HAMs were developed for 2008.